 How does this church feel about bi-sexual, gay, lesbian, and trans-gender people?

-Our community is Welcoming Congregation.
+Our community is a Welcoming Congregation.
 We welcome all persons regardless of sexual orientation.
 Bisexual, gay, lesbian, and trans-gender people and their families are important members of this congregation.
 Commitment ceremonies have been performed by our denomination for several decades.
 The larger UU community has consistently voted affirming bisexual, gay, lesbian, and trans-gender rights.

 What do you mean by “inclusive church” and “worth and dignity”?

-We are an inclusive church because we welcome anyone who feels that they belong here with us.
+We are an inclusive Fellowship because we welcome anyone who feels that they belong here with us.
 Our Purposes and Principles state that we respect the worth and dignity of all people and our goal is to belong to a community that models that affirmation.

 Is this a family church?

 Yes!
-We have a vibrant Religious Exploration/Education (RE) program at UUFSD.
-Our RE Director Alison Crotty is available for questions on Sundays after service or via email, email@example.com.
+We have a vibrant Religious Education (RE) program at UUFSD.
+Our RE Director Alison McLeod is available for questions on Sundays after service or via email, email@example.com.
 We use UUA materials developed by religious educators.
 Throughout the year, we have inter-generational worship services and activities.
 The children’s story each week is related to the sermon topic of the day.
 We offer childcare at many of our programs and we have a complete children’s religious education program graded from pre-school through high school.
 We offer Our Whole Lives (OWL) programs as well.

 What is your Sunday School about?
 What goes on?
 To what are the children exposed?